 dia179.com Listed by safepay Ransomware Group

-On July 1, 2026, the safepay ransomware group added dia179.com to its leak site, confirming that it had exfiltrated internal files from the industrial architecture and engineering firm founded in 2007.
+On July 1, 2026, the safepay ransomware group added dia179.com to its leak site, claiming that it had exfiltrated internal files from the industrial architecture and engineering firm founded in 2007.

 Public reporting indicates the company specializes in industrial architecture, logistics facilities, research centers, production plants, and corporate office buildings.
 The safepay leak site lists the incident as a ransomware attack in which internal files were taken.
 Available reporting describes the number of affected individuals as unknown at this time.
 The data exposed consists of internal company documents rather than a structured database of customer records.
 No specific deadline for ransom payment has been publicly detailed in the initial posting.